Queens' College, Cambridge: Badge

 The silver boar's head is not the official arms of the college, but, rather, a badge; a white boar was the badge of Richard III.
 The earliest evidence of the college using a boar's head as a symbol is from 1544.
 The gold cross stands for St Margaret, and the gold crozier for St Bernard, the two patron saints of Queens' College.
 There is also a suggestion that the saltire arrangement of these (like the St Andrew's Cross) is an allusion to Andrew Dokett, the first president of Queens'.
 Today, this badge is widely used by college clubs, and also appears in connection with food or dining.

 Buildings and location

+Queens’ is the earliest example of a complete purpose-designed college in Cambridge.
+The original building, which now constitutes Old Court, incorporates all necessary components of a medieval college in a single building: residences, dining hall, kitchens, library, and chapel.
+There are, of course, older colleges, some having absorbed older non-collegiate buildings, and older collegiate buildings, but none of those were built as a complete college from the outset.
+Unlike many colleges, which in the 18th century clad their buildings in classical stone and transformed their Gothic windows into rectangular sash windows, Queens’ could not afford to, therefore leaving Old Court as one of the best-preserved medieval assemblages in the city.

-Queens' College has some of the most recognisable buildings in Cambridge.
+Today, Queens' College has some of the most recognisable buildings in Cambridge.
 It combines medieval architecture and modern architecture in extensive gardens.
 It is one of two Cambridge colleges whose core buildings straddle the River Cam (the other being St John's).
 The two halves are joined across the river by the Mathematical Bridge.
 The two banks are colloquially referred to as the "light side" and the "dark side".
 Queens' College is located to the south of the centre of the city.
 It is the second southernmost of the colleges on the banks of the River Cam, primarily on the east bank.
-(The others—in distance order—are King's, Clare, Trinity Hall, Trinity, St John's, and Magdalene to the north and Darwin to the south).